Students Saving Lives: Diversifying the National Stem Cell Registry

 Thousands of Canadian students have already participated and accumulated hours through this initiative which began in 2021, and hundreds have actually joined the registry.
 It is our hope that Students Saving Lives can become an annual rite of passage for young Canadians who are willing and able to participate.

 Your feedback is most welcome and greatly appreciated as we strive to improve the ways in which this heroic opportunity is offered to those eligible in Canada.
+Because everyone deserves an equal chance.

 Thank you.